google/error-prone/docs/bugpattern/JdkObsolete.md

 ## `Hashtable`

-This is a nonstandard class that predate the Java Collections Framework; prefer `LinkedHashMap`.
+This is a nonstandard class that predates the Java Collections Framework; prefer `LinkedHashMap`.

 If synchronization is necessary, `java.util.concurrent.ConcurrentHashMap` is